Mesh LogoMesh

 Connect wallet (client)

-In this section, we will connect client's wallet and obtain their wallet address and UTXO.
+Connect the client's wallet and obtain their address and UTXOs.

 import { BrowserWallet } from '@meshsdk/core';